syriail/ourstory-intro/README.md

   - If the search results are satisfying, add the production index
 - UI
   - In both ourstory-manager and ourstory-frontend add a new translation for UI in public/locales/
+- Model: Add the new language code to the languages array